How are the annual contributions limits determined in a Defined Benefit Plan?

 No probably not.
 In order for a defined benefit plan to be a good option, the business owner should feel confident about being able to make the required annual contribution for 3 years.
 For example, a Defined Benefit Plan is not the correct choice for someone that anticipates an income windfall in one year, but then is unsure about being able to make the required annual contribution in future years.
 A self employed individual in this scenario may want to setup an Individual 401k instead due to the annual contribution flexibility.

-The calculations of how much can be contributed to a Defined Benefit Plan can be a little tricky to understand, but contact us and we would be happy for you to speak with an actuary regarding your situation or to run a customized Defined Benefit Plan proposal for you based on your income.
+The calculations of how much can be contributed to a Defined Benefit Plan can be a little tricky to understand, but contact us and we would be happy to answer your questions and run a customized Defined Benefit Plan proposal for you based on your income.
 Also, utilize the Defined Benefit Calculator to give you an idea of how much you could contribute.
 Keep in mind, the calculator is for illustrative purposes and is an estimate.
-There are certain plan design options such as adding a 401k salary deferral option to the Defined Benefit Plan that can potentially increase the annual contribution amounts beyond what this calculator is showing.
+There are certain plan design options such as adding a 401k and profit sharing plan to the Defined Benefit Plan that can potentially increase the annual contribution amounts beyond what this calculator is showing.